Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Conclusions

 \section{Conclusions}

 The existing methods for learning with noisy labels fail to distinguish the hard samples from the noisy ones and thus ruin the model performance.
 In this paper, we propose PGDF to learn a deep model to suppress noise.
 We found that the training history can be used to distinguish the hard samples and noisy samples.
 By integrating our Prior Generation, more hard clean samples can be saved.
-Besides, our pseudo-labels refining phase and hard enhancing phase further boost the learning performance.
-Through extensive experiments across multiple datasets, we show that PGDF outperforms state-of-the-art performance. {In the future, we will conduct experiments on instance-dependent label noise which is more challenging and would introduce many hard samples.}
+Besides, our pseudo-labels refining and hard enhancing phase further boost the performance.
+Through extensive experiments show that PGDF outperforms state-of-the-art performance.